-Agua fresca is a refreshment originating in Mexico.
-The name translating from Spanish to English as “fresh water.”
-According to Fany Gerson’s research found in the 2011 book "Paletas," agua fresca can be traced back to the Aztecs.
-They would commonly mix fruit with their water while journeying from their farms to what is now Mexico City (formerly Tenochtitlan).
+Agua fresca originally hails from Mexico; its name literally means “fresh water.”
+According to Fany Gerson’s research in 2011's Paletas, agua fresca's history can be traced back to the Aztecs, who would commonly mix fruit with their water while journeying from their farms to what is now Mexico City (then Tenochtitlan).

-Agua fresca can now be found in restaurants and on street carts throughout Mexico, Central America, and The Caribbean.
-You’ll likely find a vendor or two selling agua frescas at your local farmers market in the United States.
-The lightly flavored, non-alcoholic drinks are usually fruit or flower based and may even include grains and seeds in their concoction.
+Agua fresca can now be found in restaurants and on street carts throughout Mexico, Central America, and the Caribbean.
+The lightly flavored, non-alcoholic drinks are usually fruit- or flower-based and may even include grains and seeds in their concoction.

 Agua Fresca Health Benefits

-You can get creative with your agua fresca ingredients and flavor it with what is in season.
+When watermelon is no longer in season, there's no reason to stop making these delicious beverages!
 Head to the farmers market and see what is ripe and ready for use in agua fresca.
 Some ingredient suggestions include:

 Seeds and Grains